You are in your early fifties now. Emotional scars don’t fade like physical scars do. You get a new job at a law firm — a fresh start.

 And as long as we focus on what’s in front of us — our present and our future — things look brighter than they ever have.

-This is the final installment of a four-part series, inspired by a discussion Jenna and I had with Maureen Richards, a victim and witness of rape and sexual abuse who chooses to thrive.
-If you haven’t already, please check out Parts I, II & III.
+This is the final installment of a four-part series, based on an in-depth conversation Jenna and Ryan had with Maureen Richards.
+Maureen is a witness and victim of rape and sexual abuse who chooses to thrive.
+The informal interview took place on March 28, 2015.

 If you gained knowledge, understanding, or enjoyment from this piece, please hit the Recommend button and share it with others.
 For more pieces like this, be sure to follow The Bigger Picture publication and “like” us on Facebook.